Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The only state where Jayesh has never been is Virginia.
+Every once in awhile Jayesh goes on vacation to asia or the Middle-East.
+While there he usually gets into a bar-fight.
+Afterwards, this is remembered as a "war"

-Updated on: [11/1/2025]
+Updated on: [12/1/2025]
 <!-- #jokeEnd -->